fadado/jqt/docs/content/content.md

 _jqt_ accept as input format the [Pandoc's MarkDown](http://pandoc.org/MANUAL.html#pandocs-markdown) variant, with the <a href="http://pandoc.org/MANUAL.html#extension-pandoc_title_block">title block extension</a>
-disabled, and produces transitional HTML.
+disabled, and produces by default transitional HTML.
 When running `jqt` the following Pandoc long options can be specified in the command line and will be forwarded untouched to `pandoc`: